rrrhys/wootoapp-rewrite/README.md

 ## Demo

-The current bleeding edge build is available at https://app-test.wootoapp.com/app/ (via React Native Web)
+The current bleeding edge build is available at https://dev-mobileapp.wootoapp.com/ (via React Native Web)

-http://troy.labs.daum.net/?url=https%3A%2F%2Fapp-test.wootoapp.com%2Fapp%2F&device=A1549 (wrapped with phone chrome)

 It's a functionally complete preview of the native mobile app.